What is the best way to spend your British Airways On Business points?

 However, you’ll learn more by reading our comprehensive review of British Airways On Business here.
-There is also a referral code in that article to get you a bonus when you credit your first flight.
+There is also a referral code in that article to get you a bonus of 1,500 points when you credit your first flight.

-On Business points are not the same as Avios, and you can earn both OB AND Avios on a booking.
+On Business points are not the same as Avios, and you can earn both On Business AND Avios points on the same booking.
 You can then use your On Business points to book flight redemptions or upgrades.

 Because On Business is a fairly niche scheme we have never really delved into its depths.
 Surprisingly, On Business and Avios redemptions are not priced from the same zonal chart.

-This means that there are, potentially, some sweet spots where it makes more sense to redeem On Business points (if you have them) than Avios.
+This means that there are some sweet spots where it makes more sense to redeem On Business points (if you have them) than Avios.

 How does On Business and Avios pricing compare?